holepunchto/bare/docs/threat-model.md

 There is one more wrinkle.
 Seals lift when a process is torn down, but built-in registrations never do, so the list only ever grows.
 A sealed process that starts late in a long-lived app inherits everything that was registered before it.
 The list is also keyed by name and the newest registration wins, so a late one under a name that is already taken takes it over for every process that looks it up afterwards.
 Names change hands, in other words, rather than the list simply getting longer.

+## Embedder context

+An embedder can publish opaque handles under agreed keys with `bare_context_set()`, and any addon of that process can read them back with `bare_context_get()`.
+It exists for handles only the embedder can produce, such as a `JavaVM *` on Android.

+A handle is a power.
+Publishing one grants it to every addon in the process rather than to the one you had in mind, because the registry is keyed by name and any addon that knows the key can ask.
+There is no per-addon grant and there is not going to be one, since native code is trusted anyway and an addon that can call `bare_context_get()` could reach a handle by other means.

+The registry is per process, like addons are.
+A sibling in the same OS process has its own and sees nothing of yours.

+The seal covers it.
+After `bare_seal()` or `Addon.seal()`, nothing further can be published, which is the same boundary the addons get and for the same reason: an addon that could publish a handle could feed it to another addon.
+It is one process-wide flag rather than two, so neither half can be sealed without the other.
+Publish before you seal.

+Addons are loaded by `bare_load()`, so an addon only ever sees what was published before it loaded.
+Publish everything up front rather than in response to something the code asks for, and note that publishing late is not merely late: addons load when the module graph first reaches them, so a handle published after `bare_load()` is seen by some addons and not others, with nothing reporting which.

+Nothing can be withdrawn either.
+An entry lasts for as long as the process, which is what makes it safe to hand a pointer to an addon, and it also means a handle you publish is a grant you cannot take back short of tearing the process down.

 ## What is a wall and what is not

 A **No** row cannot be the basis of a bug report.